 On pavement, the 2010 Ford F-150 SVT Raptor's ride quality is hovercraft-smooth; when perched up in the cabin, you truly feel as if there's a cushion of air separating you from bumps and road imperfections under the tires beneath you.
 The front seats are huge and supportive, as if they were made by Barcalounger.
 They're also broad enough to comfortably accommodate even passengers of wider girth.

 This truck's SuperCab configuration means the Raptor comes with a rear bench seat accessed via reverse-opening rear doors.
-Legroom is tight in back; adults will fit in a pinch, but the seat is really best left to kids.
+Legroom is tight in back; adults will fit in a pinch, but the seat is really best left to kids (for 2011, the Raptor is available as a crew cab, as well).
 On highways and surface streets, the cabin is quite tranquil, with very little road and wind noise.

 The Raptor's cabin is a study in user-friendliness.
 The center console is somewhat button-heavy, but thankfully the buttons are large, well-spaced and hard to miss.
 The climate control setup features two knobs that handle temperature on the driver and passenger sides, and a series of rectangular buttons governing functions like fan and mode settings.
 Audio controls are similarly straightforward, with knobs for volume and tuning, and buttons allowing you to choose presets and music sources.

 Controls governing off-road settings are located within easy reach on the dash.
 Settings include 4H for extra traction in snow and in certain off-road situations and 4L for heavy towing, traveling in deep sand and navigating steep grades.
 (The truck also offers Hill Descent Control to help manage speed down steep inclines.)
 There's no shortage of storage space within the cabin.
 All four doors feature long, fairly deep bins with cupholders that will accommodate tall water bottles.
 There's also a huge bin located in the center console.